Doctor of Nursing Practice (Post-MSN to DNP)

 DNP Project

-A hallmark of the practice doctorate is the DNP project demonstrating the student’s in-depth knowledge of one's area of specialty practice and the synthesis of the student’s coursework and practice application.
-The project is guided and evaluated by a faculty advisor and project committee.
+A hallmark of the practice doctorate is the DNP project, which demonstrates the student's in-depth knowledge of their area of specialty practice and the synthesis of their coursework and practice application The project is guided and evaluated by a faculty advisor and project committee.
 The project results in a scholarly paper and presentation.

 The focus of all DNP projects is on knowledge translation at multiple system levels.
 During the first semester, students work with faculty to begin exploring concepts related to their area of interest while evaluating sources of evidence related to the problem/need.
 The project will be further defined throughout the program and the proposal written during the DNP Advanced Nursing Seminar course.
 Based upon an assessment and evaluation of the evidence, the plan and design will be developed for a DNP project initiative.